Find out what 400,000 articles taught us about content engagement

 As a content marketer, you already know how competitive it is online.
 Whether you’re trying to win a spot on Google’s first page or grab attention on social media, you can’t afford to spend the time and money on great content and then drop the ball when it comes to headlines.

-If you’d like to eliminate the guessing game when it comes to your headlines, you now know how BuzzSumo can help.
+If you’d like to eliminate the guessing game when it comes to your headlines, you now know how to use BuzzSumo to help.
 Sign up for a free seven-day trial today to get started improving the ROI on your content.

 Enter any topic, term or url to search to see BuzzSumo in action.
 It’s free!